The female Maasai community rangers protecting Kenya's wildlife | DW | 20.08.2019

-One of the first female Maasai community ranger units in Kenya is teaming up with male colleagues to protect wildlife on their traditional land.
+The first female Maasai community ranger unit in Kenya is teaming up with male colleagues to protect wildlife on their traditional land.
 The women are also receiving a sustainable income for the first time.

 Project goal: Protecting wildlife in one of Kenya's richest areas of biodiversity

-Project implementation: Team Lioness, one of the first female Maasai community ranger units in Kenya, has joined forces with a group of 68 male colleagues to protect wildlife on traditional Maasai land within the Greater Amboseli-Tsavo-Kilimanjaro region
+Project implementation: Team Lioness, the first female Maasai community ranger unit in Kenya, has joined forces with a group of 68 male colleagues to protect wildlife on traditional Maasai land within the Greater Amboseli-Tsavo-Kilimanjaro region

 Project area: Olulugului-Olareshi Group Ranch in Kenya, an expansive area of traditional Maasai community lands